crossaw/Knit-Win7-Encoding-Report/Readme.md

 ```

 ```
-## Кого Вы хотите видеть в качестве VIP-персоны на форуме?
+## ÐÐ¾Ð³Ð¾ ÐÑ ÑÐ¾ÑÐ¸ÑÐµ Ð²Ð¸Ð´ÐµÑÑ Ð² ÐºÐ°ÑÐµÑÑÐ²Ðµ VIP-Ð¿ÐµÑÑÐ¾Ð½Ñ Ð½Ð° ÑÐ¾ÑÑÐ¼Ðµ?
 ```

 I will refer to that as the "KNITTED TEXT", because it is generated when this file is knitted.
 This report will discuss how the KNITTED TEXT appears in the md and html files.

 ### Sample Files

 The Findings section below describes the appearance of the PASTED TEXT and KNITTED TEXT in md and html files created with different values of the ENCODING SETTING.
 In this report I use graphics to show the results obtained from those tests.
-I also have in the github repo a folder called <Samples> which contains the md and html files.
+I also have in the github repo a folder called <Samples/> which contains the md and html files.
 For those files I knitted a TEST FILE, <testFile.Rmd>, which is an abbreviated version of this report.
 It basically contains the Pasted Text and Knitted Text sections of this report.
 After knitting, I renamed each output file according to the ENCODING SETTING that was used to create it.
 There are also sample files for other configuration tests which are discussed in this report.
 Each file has a name which identifies the configuration being tested.

 ### Encoding Setting